hugoduncan/dado/dev/design/adr/adr-repl-message-loop.md

   - Patch component for applying extracted diffs

 - Required Operations:
-  1. Validate input message thread
+  1. Validate input message thread and functions
   2. Prompt user for message using println/read-line
   3. If message is empty/whitespace-only, return to step 2
   4. If message is exact "EXIT" string, return current message thread
   5. Add user message to thread
+  6. Update thread with current prompt and context files
-  6. Send updated thread to AI Port
+  7. Send updated thread to AI Port
-  7. Extract diff blocks from response using AI Message component
+  8. Extract diff blocks from response using AI Message component
      - If extraction errors occur, terminate with error
-     - If no diffs found, skip to step 9
+     - If no diffs found, skip to step 10
-  8. Apply extracted diffs via Patch component
+  9. Apply extracted diffs via Patch component
      - If patch application errors occur, terminate with error
-  9. Add response to thread
+  10. Add response to thread
-  10. Return to step 2
+  11. Return to step 2

 - Exit Handling:
   - Only recognize exact "EXIT" string